Universal scaling limits of the symplectic elliptic Ginibre ensemble: Introduction and main results

 which is also known as the elliptic law, see the top part of Figure~\ref{Fig. QEG}.
 In \cite{MR1928853}, Kanzieper introduced the formalism of skew-orthogonal polynomials to construct the correlation kernel and showed that the elliptic Ginibre ensemble can be exactly solved using the Hermite polynomials.
-Furthermore, based on this formalism, he obtained the scaling limits at the origin in the maximally non-Hermitian regime where $\tau=0$ as well as in the almost-Hermitian regime where $1-\tau=O(N^{-1})$.
+Furthermore, based on this formalism, he obtained the scaling limits at the origin in the maximally non-Hermitian regime where $\tau=0$ as well as in the almost-Hermitian regime where $1-\tau=\OO(N^{-1})$.
 The analogous result for any fixed $\tau \in [0,1)$ was obtained in \cite{akemann2021skew}.
 We also refer to \cite{MR2180006} for the chiral counterpart of such a result, which can be solved using the generalised Laguerre polynomials.

 While the above-mentioned works mainly focused on various scaling limits at the origin, recently, there have been several studies on the scaling limits of the symplectic ensembles away from the origin as well.
 One remarkable result in this direction was due to Akemann, Kieburg, Mielke, and Prosen \cite{akemann2019universal}, where the authors showed that away from the real axis, the eigenvalue statistics of the symplectic and complex Ginibre ensembles are equivalent in the large-$N$ limit, see also \cite{MR1986426} for a similar statement on the fluctuations of the maximal modulus.
 Moreover very recently, the edge scaling limit of the symplectic Ginibre ensemble at the right/left endpoint of the spectrum was obtained independently in \cite{akemann2021scaling} and \cite{BL2,Lysychkin}.
-These works can be thought of as the maximally non-Hermitian analogue of the previous work \cite{MR3192169}, which investigated the edge scaling limits of the elliptic Ginibre ensemble in the almost-Hermitian regime where $1-\tau=O(N^{-\frac13})$.
+These works can be thought of as the maximally non-Hermitian analogue of the previous work \cite{MR3192169}, which investigated the edge scaling limits of the elliptic Ginibre ensemble in the almost-Hermitian regime where $1-\tau=\OO(N^{-\frac13})$.
 However at strong non-Hermiticity with general (fixed) $\tau \in [0,1)$, the scaling limits along the real axis as well as their convergence rates have not been discovered yet and we aim to contribute to these problems.
+(After this work, the derivation of scaling limits at weak non-Hermiticity was extended to the entire bulk and edge along the real axis in \cite{byun2021wronskian}.)

+Let us now be more precise in introducing our main results.
+We consider the matrix model